InDate/claude-log-viewer/README.md

 ### Main Interface
 - **Search**: Filter entries by any text content
+  - Results are clickable - click to load the full file history
+  - Add `--all` to search all files on disk (slower but comprehensive)
+  - Use `file:/path/to/file.jsonl` to view a specific file
+  - Matching rows are highlighted with a blue border
 - **Type Filter**: Filter by entry type (user, assistant, tool_result, etc.)
 - **Limit**: Control how many entries to display (50-500)
 - **Refresh**: Manually reload all entries